c3m-labs/HeatTrans/Development.md

 It is considered good practice that every (public) function in this package inclues its own set of unit tests.
 A bunch of them is collected in `Tests/Tests.wl` file, using the Mathematica testing [framework](https://reference.wolfram.com/language/guide/SystematicTestingAndVerification.html).
-It is strongly reccomended that tests are run periodically during development and especially before every commit.
+It is reccomended that tests are run periodically during development and especially before every commit.

 #### Integration of test in Git hook